Yank Levy: United Kingdom

-They believed that well-trained irregulars could undermine tanks and the Blitzkrieg.
+They believed well-trained irregulars could undermine tanks and the Blitzkrieg.
 As Wintringham noted:

-The guerrilla, on the other hand, can exert against the communications of any enemy force, against his dumps as well as his lorries his headquarters as well as his stragglers, a continual pressure a threat that wears out men and forces.
-And guerrilla warfare is a method of fighting – a useful method, that will, I believe, in future campaigns become absolutely essential to success—that can be achieved and developed by democracies and by socialist societies, but cannot be developed by Fascism, particularly in the areas where Fascism rules by force against the will of the population.
+The guerrilla, on the other hand, can exert against the communications of any enemy force, against his dumps as well as his lorries his headquarters as well as his stragglers, a continual pressure, a threat that wears out men and forces.
+And guerrilla warfare is a method of fighting – a useful method that will, I believe, in future campaigns become essential to success—that can be achieved and developed by democracies and by socialist societies, but cannot be developed by Fascism, particularly in the areas where Fascism rules by force against the will of the population.

 Successful guerrilla fighting needs the self-confidence and initiative of millions of free men, the support at risk and at heavy sacrifice of almost all the population, and a feeling of close comradeship and solidarity between the guerrilla troops and any regular army and air force supporting them.
 The Nazis cannot get these qualities at their service, in any of the occupied countries of Europe, even in Italy.
 We can.
-And therefore we should not think of guerrilla warfare only in terms of the present heroism of the Soviet Union, or a possible future resistance to invasion in this country.
-We should think of it also in terms of our own invasion of the Continent.
-We should be looking for ways of fighting, and combinations between ways of fighting that can enable a democratic force invading Hitler's Europe to mobilize and use the enormous power of the "hundred million allies" who can be ours.
+And therefore we should not think of guerrilla warfare only in terms of the present heroism of the Soviet Union or a possible future resistance to invasion in this country.
+We should think of it also in terms of our invasion of the Continent.
+We should be looking for ways of fighting, and combinations between ways of fighting that enable a democratic force invading Hitler's Europe to mobilize and use the enormous power of the "hundred million allies" who can be ours.

-That the handbook was available for 17–25¢ per copy was a factor in its being widely circulated.
+Since the handbook was available for 17–25¢ per copy, it would help it being widely circulated.
 Over a half million copies were printed.